Foundation / Corporation

 *Athletes that have moved to Lake Placid to train will have to prove full time residency for at least 3 years.
 Part-time OTC residents are not eligible to apply.
 Call Adirondack Foundation for clarification.

-To submit an application to the Uihlein-Ironman Sports Fund, use the Online Grants Manager.
+To submit an application to the Uihlein-Ironman Sports Fund, use the link below in Contact Information.

 Athletes must complete these applications themselves.
 Some parental assistance is OK with financial information, but answers must be in applicant's own words.